hansadriaansBDR/bdr-infra-stack/docs/1-manual-emr-deployment/README.md

 1. You terminate the EMR cluster.
 2. You terminate the OpenVPN instance.
 3. You terminate the NAT instance.
+4. Release the elastic IP associated to the NAT instance (you can check it when terminating the NAT instance or go to "EC2"->Elastic IPs".
 4. You remove the VPC.